 Tropical Storm Erin tracker: Hurricane forecast, timeline, spaghetti models, Florida impact

-ORLANDO, Fla. - Tropical Storm Erin continues its steady westward march across the Atlantic, gaining strength and expected to reach hurricane status by Friday, according to the National Hurricane Center (NHC).
+ORLANDO, Fla. - Tropical Storm Erin is rapidly intensifying in the Atlantic and is expected to become a hurricane later today, posing a growing threat to the northern Leeward Islands and surrounding regions.

-As of 5 a.m., Erin was approximately 990 miles east of the northern Leeward Islands.
-The storm is currently moving west at 17 mph with maximum sustained winds of 50 mph.
+As of 5:00 a.m., Erin was about 570 miles east of the northern Leeward Islands, moving west-northwest at 17 mph.

+Erin is currently packing maximum sustained winds of 70 mph, with a minimum central pressure of 997 mb and tropical-storm-force winds extending up to 90 miles from its center.
+The storm is expected to steadily strengthen and could become a major hurricane by this weekend – Cat.
+4 by Sunday.

 Tropical Storm Erin to become major hurricane